-For Case #1, down-select one of the following alternatives.
+For Case #1 (i.e., No always-on SSB on the cell), down-select one of the following alternatives.

-Alt 1: Based on two parameters, where one is to indicate SFN offset (e.g., similar to sfn-SSB-Offset) from a reference point and the other is to indicate half frame index (e.g., similar to halfFrameIndex)
+Based on two parameters, where one is to indicate SFN offset from a reference point and the other is to indicate half frame index

 The reference point is SFN which satisfies (SFN index *10) modulo (SSB periodicity) = 0

-Alt 2: Based on a single parameter which is to indicate half frame index (e.g., similar to halfFrameIndex).
-A fixed SFN offset from a reference point

-The reference point is SFN which satisfies (SFN index *10) modulo (SSB periodicity) = 0

-Alt 3: Based on a single parameter which represents a relative offset from a reference point and has a value range in units of 5 ms (i.e., 5 ms, 10 ms, 15 ms, and so on).

-The reference point is SFN which satisfies (SFN index *10) modulo (SSB periodicity) = 0
+If SFN offset parameter is NOT configured, UE assumes SFN offset set to 0.

+If half frame index parameter is NOT configured, UE assumes half frame index set to 0.

+The value range of SFN offset is 0 to 15 unless longer periodicity for on-demand SSB than 160 ms is introduced.

+The value range of half frame index is 0 or 1.

-For Case #2, down-select one of the following alternatives.
+For Case #2 (i.e., Always-on SSB is periodically transmitted on the cell), down-select one of the following alternatives.

 Alt A: Same as for Case #1, by replacing ‘SSB periodicity’ with ‘OD-SSB periodicity’

+Note: This implies SFN offset and/or half frame index of on-demand SSB can be configured to be the same as or different from SFN offset and/or half frame index of always-on SSB.

 Alt B: Based on a single parameter which is to indicate the time offset between always-on SSB and on-demand SSB (e.g., similar to ssb-TimeOffset)